 A Visitor is a newcomer to UUCEL.

 When you visit for the first time, visitor information packets are available.
-If you sign our guest register, you may receive our newsletter on a trial basis for several months, either by mail or e-mail.
-When you attend our social hour, you are eligible to receive a Mentor, a member of the congregation who will help you meet other members and inform you of church events.
-Our mentoring process is very informal.
-If you would like to receive a mentor, please contact a member of the Membership Committee.
+If you sign our guest register, you may receive our newsletter on a trial basis for a few months, either by mail or e-mail.
 We have regular Visitor Orientation Sessions for visitors, which is a short session following the church service which includes a building tour and a question and answer time with the minister or informed lay leaders of the congregation.

 Once you have been attending regularly, you have become a Friend of UUCEL.